The History of TEDxLancaster

 TEDxLancaster 2016 took place September 10th at the Ware Center.
 The theme was "Connections" and the emcee was Meredith Jorgensen Cooke.
 The event contained a few TEDxLancaster firsts.
 The event had its first 2 person TEDx talk, which was given by Haushala Thapa and Amanda Brown.
 Another first was a "direct to camera" talk given by Chris Caldwell.
 Chris was one of the first TEDx speakers worldwide to give a TEDx talk with this new, experimental format.
 See details about the speakers and view their talks here.

-Bob was accepted to attend TEDFest in April 2017.
-This event brings together TEDx organizers from around the world to share ideas, make connections, and discuss initiatives to make TEDx events even better.
-The event runs concurrently with TED 2017 and TEDFest attendees will be able to watch the TED talks via livestream.
-This will be the third year in a row that Bob was accepted to attend a TED event.
-The knowledge and experience he gains from attending these events directly impacts TEDxLancaster and keeps this local event on the cutting edge of TEDx events worldwide.
+Bob was selected by TED to attend TEDFest in Brooklyn in April 2017.
+This event brought together 400 TEDx organizers from around the world to share ideas, make connections, and discuss initiatives to make TEDx events even better.
+The event ran concurrently with TED 2017 in Vancouver and TEDFest attendees watched the TED talks live via livestream.
+This was the third year in a row that Bob was selected by TED to attend a TED event.
+The knowledge and experience Bob gains from attending these events directly impacts TEDxLancaster and keeps this local event on the cutting edge of TEDx events worldwide.